- How are laryngeal and hypopharyngeal cancers treated?

 If you have a total laryngectomy or if a laryngeal or hypopharyngeal cancer is blocking the windpipe and is too large to be removed completely, an opening may be made to connect the lower part of the windpipe to a hole (stoma) in the front of your neck to allow you to breathe more comfortably.

-Gastrostomy tube (G-tube or feeding tube): Surgery may also be done to help you get the nutrition you need.
-A patient who cannot swallow enough food may need a feeding tube placed through the skin in the belly (abdomen) directly into the stomach.
-The feeding tube can be used to put liquid nutrition into the stomach.
+Gastrostomy tube (G-tube or feeding tube): Sometimes the cancer (or its treatment) can interfere with swallowing.
+To help you get enough food, a feeding tube can be placed through the skin in the belly (abdomen) directly into the stomach.
+Then liquid nutrition can be placed directly into the stomach.
 The tube can be removed if you can swallow and eat well after treatment.

 Possible risks and side effects of surgery